truefoundry/emotion-classification-fastapi/README.md

 FastAPI Emotion Classification
 ---

-This example wraps an Emotion Classification model from Huggingface Hub in a FastAPI app
+This example wraps an Emotion Classification model from Huggingface Hub in a FastAPI app.

 ## Run Locally